2026 - Accomplishments: Health + Human Services Accomplishments

 Towards Resilience

-This Capital Plan identifies planned funding of $41.4 billion over 10 years.
-Despite this, the Plan defers nearly $7 billion in identified needs for General Fund departments.
+This Capital Plan identifies planned funding of $52.1 billion over 10 years.
+Despite this funding, the Plan defers over $7.5 billion in identified needs for General Fund departments.

 San Francisco’s Capital Plan reflects confidence in the City’s capacity to administer our capital program in a responsible and transparent manner that employs best practices in financial management.
 This includes establishing financial constraints around each funding program to promote its long-term viability, listing unfunded and deferred projects, and establishing funding principles.